siyuyuan/siyuyuan.github.io/content/publication/taskbench-benchmarking-large-language-models-for-task-automation/index.md

 ---
-abstract: Recently, the incredible progress of large language models (LLMs) has ignited the spark of task automation, which decomposes the complex tasks described by user instructions into sub-tasks, and invokes external tools to execute them, and plays a central role in autonomous agents.
+abstract: "Recently, the incredible progress of large language models (LLMs) has ignited the spark of task automation, which decomposes the complex tasks described by user instructions into sub-tasks, and invokes external tools to execute them, and plays a central role in autonomous agents.
 However, there lacks a systematic and standardized